spsforks/ziglang-zig-wiki/Using-Cast-Result-Type-Inference.md

 This change isn't very pretty - and definitely isn't how you'd write the code yourself - but it will work the same as before.
-If you have a small codebase with relatively few usages of these builtins, you may wish to spend time cleaning up all use sites.
+If you have a small codebase with relatively few usages of these builtins, you may instead wish to spend time manually cleaning up all use sites.

 Most builtins support this automatic fixup without problems, but there are a few exceptions.